man working from home

 Whilst there’s no automatic or legal right to appeal a redundancy dismissal, many employers allow you to appeal your redundancy selection.

-Check if your employer has an appeal process in place, and if not, you may still attempt to write to your employer with your justification as to why you
+Check if your employer has an appeal process in place, and if not, you may still attempt to write to your employer with your justification as to why you believe your selection for redundancy is unfair.
+You should do this as soon as possible and keep a record of any writing submitted to your employer.

 In your appeal, clearly outline why you feel the selection or process was unfair with confirmation that you would like your employer to hold an appeal meeting.
 Upon receiving a response from your employer with details of when the appeal meeting will take place, confirm your attendance and whether you’ll be accompanied by a trade union representative or colleague.
 Although lawyers can assist you with drafting the appeal they are not able to accompany you.